LiamLlamazares/math_blog/_posts/2022-05-27-The-Bochner-integral.md

-Proof.
+*Proof*.
 The proof is identical in both cases so we prove it only for
 $f\in L^p(\Omega\to E)$ It suffices to show that if $f\U n$ is such that
 <div>
  $$\sum\U {n=1}^\infty \norm{f\U n}\U {L^p(\Omega\to E)}<\infty.$$